About Valens Farms

-It is the passion for nature of several farmers that led to the creation of Les Fermes Valens in 2006, uniting a few family farms located in the beautiful western Montérégie region.
+It was the passion for nature of our farmers that led to the creation of Les Fermes Valens in 2005, located in the beautiful region of the Montérégie Ouest.

 At a time when the speed of production dictates what we eat, our Montérégie farmers refuse to use synthetic chemicals and work harder, preferring traditional techniques to avoid diseases on crops or animals.

 Valens Farms manages all facets of its operations, from production to processing and home delivery.
-They have their own smokehouse for sausages and deli meats as well as their own calibration equipment for eggs.
+We have our own smokehouse for sausages and deli meats as well as our own calibration equipment for eggs.
 Everything is packed on site and shipped as quickly as possible to ensure a fresh, quality product.

 Through local production and natural breeding techniques, we are proud to garnish your tables with fresh, healthy products whose origins you know.

 100% Local and quality with a touch of European influence

 Our farmers raise their animals in freedom according to the seasons with a 100% vegetable feed free of antibiotics and growth hormones.

 We use their exceptional quality meat to make our sausages and cold cuts.XXX

 Our Austrian-born chef uses his expertise to develop a range of authentic European products.
 With our own smokehouse in Huntingdon, you will taste the smoky notes of maple and cherry wood in some of our products.